use-compose/nuxt-compose-icons/docs/guide/concept.md

 ## Motivation

+Icon components should be easy to use, style, and maintain.

+Existing solutions often force trade-offs between DX, accessibility, and flexibility.
-Implementing Icon Components in a Vue or Nuxt codebase represents several challenges, which can lead to different solutions:
+In a Vue or Nuxt codebase, we often lead to different solutions:

 ### 1. Third-party icon libraries